redox-os/website/content/news/this-month-250430.md

 - (kernel) 4lDO2 removed the `ITimer` scheme
 - (kernel) bjorn3 fixed the saving and restoring of float registers on ARM64
 - (kernel) bjorn3 fixed a crash on GICv3 used for ARM64 serial debugging
-- (kernel) bjorn3 improved the debugging by shpwing the PID of the process on unhandled exceptions
+- (kernel) bjorn3 improved the debugging by showing the PID of the process on unhandled exceptions

 ## Driver Improvements

 - (drivers) Jeremy Soller implemented a timeout of 5 seconds on the NVMe driver initialization to restart the process when it fail and try to continue the boot process
 - (drivers) Jeremy Soller did a cleanup on the AML parser
 - (drivers) bjorn3 updated the VESA driver (vesad) to disable the kernel graphical debugging as late as possible
-- (drivers) bjorn3 fixed the ARM64 support on the PCI driver
+- (drivers) bjorn3 partially fixed the ARM64 support on the PCI driver, interrupts still have issues
 - (drivers) bjorn3 improved the error message when the hardware don't support ACPI

 ## System Improvements